tarwn/lessthandot-hugo/blogs/content/posts/2013-03-31-bcp-all-tables-into-files.md

 You can of course enhance this by creating a proc where you can specify only a certain schema, delimiters, how to connect etc etc

-If you don&#8217;t want to use xp\_cmdshell, you can also dump the results without the xp\_cmdshell part into a BAT file and call it from DOS or PowerShell
+If you don't want to use xp\_cmdshell, you can also dump the results without the xp\_cmdshell part into a BAT file and call it from DOS or PowerShell

 That query would look like this